hmrc/mobile-tax-credits-renewal/resources/public/api/conf/1.0/docs/overview.md

 ### What is this API for?
-The API is used to retrieve ancd update tax credits renwal information.
+The API is used to retrieve and update tax credits renewal information.